sankhaMukherjee/sageMaker/README.md

 `make runRemoteSageMaker`

-## 7. Batch Inference
+## 7. Batch Inference (Not Done)

 Check out the [README.md](https://github.com/sankhaMukherjee/sageMaker/blob/master/src/part_07_batchInference/README.md) file for this section.
 This is a little involved and thus cannot be described in this small section.

 ## 8. Hyperparameer Optimization Using SageMaker